-2. RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+8. RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-In accordance with its charter, the Audit Committee has selected the firm of Deloitte & Touche, LLP ("Deloitte"), an independent registered public accounting firm, to be Haynes' auditors for the fiscal year ended September 30, 2011, and the Board of Directors is asking Stockholders to ratify that selection.
-We are not required to have the Stockholders ratify the selection of Deloitte as our independent auditor.
-We nonetheless are doing so because we believe it is a matter of good corporate practice.
-If the Stockholders do not ratify the selection, the Audit Committee will reconsider the retention of Deloitte, but ultimately may decide to retain Deloitte as Haynes' independent auditor.
-Even if the selection is ratified, the Audit Committee, in its discretion, may change the appointment at any time if it determines that such a change would be in the best interests of Haynes and its Stockholders.
+In accordance with its charter, the Audit Committee has selected the firm of Deloitte & Touche LLP ("Deloitte"), an independent registered public accounting firm, to be the Company's auditors for the fiscal year ended September 30, 2012, and the Board of Directors is asking stockholders to ratify that selection.
+The Company is not required to have the stockholders ratify the selection of Deloitte as the independent auditor.
+The Company nonetheless is doing so because the Company believes it is a matter of good corporate practice.
+If the stockholders do not ratify the selection, the Audit Committee will reconsider the retention of Deloitte, but ultimately may decide to retain Deloitte as Haynes' independent auditor.
+Even if the selection is ratified, the Audit Committee, in its discretion, may change the appointment at any time if it determines that such a change would be in the best interests of the Company and its stockholders.
 Before selecting Deloitte, the Audit Committee carefully considered that firm's qualifications as an independent registered public accounting firm for the Company.
 This included a review of its performance in prior years, including the firm's efficiency, integrity and competence in the fields of accounting and auditing.
 The Audit Committee has expressed its satisfaction with Deloitte in all of these respects.
-Haynes has been advised by Deloitte that neither it nor any of its associates has any direct or material indirect financial interest in Haynes.
+The Company has been advised by Deloitte that neither it nor any of its associates has any direct or material indirect financial interest in the Company.